connorgillespie/Seeker/README.md

 # Seeker
 ## About
 Seeker was designed to help users find files with ease.
-After constantly losing files and within hundreds of files, I finally decided to create a simple script to help releviate this pain.
+After constantly losing files, I finally decided to create a simple, efficent script to help releviate the issue.

 ## Requirements
 This script works out of the box on any system with Python 3 installed.